payu-india/CMS-Chatbot/docs/Android MOBILE SDKs/native-otp-assist-sdk/integration-steps-android-native-otp-assist/android-nativeotpassist-integration-steps.md

 ### Generate payment hash

 For more information on the generation of Payment Hash, refer to [Generate Static Hash](doc:generate-static-hash-android-sdk-pro).

-> 🚧 Remeber
+> 🚧 Remember
 >
 > Every transaction (payment or non-payment) needs a hash set up by you before sending the transaction details to PayU.
 Hash is required for PayU to validate the authenticity of the transaction.
 This hashing should be done on your server.